 Giving always results in receiving, but it functions differently under the New Covenant.
 Under the Old Covenant, if you sow riches, you will reap more riches.
 Everything remains in the natural realm.
 Under the New Covenant, if you sow riches, you reap righteousness — in other words, you reap what you already had in Christ anyway.
 Instead, He reaps the riches.
 Just as the ocean of angels around heaven’s throne have declared, “Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise!”
 (See Revelation 5:12.)

 Under the Old Covenant, if I receive a $500 blessing on Monday, it was probably related to the $5 offering I gave on Sunday.
-Under the New Covenant, I gave $5 on Sunday because I love Jesus; and if I receive $500 on Monday, it has nothing to do with the day before — rather, it is a kingdom resource, placed in my hands to do something productive for the King.
+Under the New Covenant, I gave $5 on Sunday because I love Jesus; and if I receive $500 on Monday, it’s not my return for what I did the day before — rather, it is a kingdom resource, placed in my hands to do something productive for the King.
+Last week He entrusted $5 to me, and I was faithful.
+Now He has put me in charge of more.
+Will I be just as faithful?
 Old Covenant thinking causes me to look at the $500 and dream about what I can spend it on — it is my harvest, after all.
 New Covenant thinking, however, causes me to look at the $500 and say, “Wow, God!
 Thanks for the gift!
 What do you want me to do with this?”

 Under the Old Covenant, we give to receive.
 Under the New Covenant, we receive to give.